PDM4AR/exercises/docs/00-preliminaries.md

 - [Python](https://www.python.org/) as programming language;
 - [Docker](https://www.docker.com/) as environment containerization (but you won't see it);

-If they all sound completely new to you do not panic.
+If they all sound completely new to you **do not panic**.
 We will require a very basic use of most of them, but it is a good time to start learning these tools since they are all widely adopted in modern robotics.

-If you get stuck in the process try to pair up with some more experienced colleagues who can help you.
+If you get stuck, try to pair with experienced colleagues for help.
-If this still does not solve the problem, try to reach out to the instructors on Piazza.
+When this still does not solve the problem, try to reach out to the instructors on XXX or at the office hour.

-If you are using Mac or Linux-based OS the process should be straight forward.
+If you are using a Linux-based OS the process should be straight forward.
-Windows can give some more hiccups, but it is supported as well.
+Windows and Mac can give some more hiccups in the setup, but they are supported as well.

 ### Git

 Git is a version control software.
 Please find more explanation under the "Resources" paragraph if you have never heard of it before.
 You will need Git on your computer and a GitHub account.

 #### Installing Git